ktulgar/Learning-ESP32/LED Toggling Over Internet/README.md

-In July 2024, i am going to start a internship.
-The company wants me to use ESP32.
-This is my first attempt before my internship to get familiar with ESP32.
+This is my first attempt to get familiar with ESP32.

 <ul>
 	<li>Connecting to WIFI.</li>